 Natalie Blom

-Natalie is an architect, artist and researcher based in Stockholm.
-Her work seeks to engage with contemporary socio-ecological challenges through exploring ideas around co-existence and messy togetherness.
-She is interested in artistic and architectural strategies which cultivates care and intimacy with local ecologies and in extension - human relationships.
+Natalie is an architect, artist, and researcher based in Stockholm.
+Her work addresses contemporary socio-ecological challenges by examining concepts of co-existence and ”messy togetherness.”
+She is interested in design strategies that foster care and intimacy with local ecologies, extending these principles to strengthen human relationships.

-Natalie is a co-founder of Garden Loops; an international collective of architects and artists based between Gothenburg and Stockholm.
-Their practice explores local ecologies and food systems through a more-than-human lens.
-It is composed of Poppy Bell, Natalie Blom, Mercè Torres and Alexandra Papademetriou.
-Garden Loops uses workshops to facilitate open and shared learning and storytelling working to create collaborative networks and interdisciplinary dialogues.
+She is a co-founder of Garden Loops, an international collective of architects and artists operating between Gothenburg and Stockholm.
+The collective’s practice investigates local ecologies and food systems through a more-than-human perspective.
+Garden Loops employs workshops as a platform for open, shared learning, aiming to establish collaborative networks and promote interdisciplinary dialogue.

 Natalie holds a postmaster from the Royal Academy of Arts in Stockholm, where she participated in the program Of Public Interest (OPI) Lab 2023-2024.